ZoomInfo

 Sales Engagement Platform vs. CRM

 Your CRM (like Salesforce) is your database of record.
 It stores customer information, pipeline history, and deal status.
 It's where data lives.
+CRMs are systems of record.

 A sales engagement platform is where reps actually execute outreach.
 It's where the work happens.
 The best platforms sync activity data back to your CRM automatically, so your system of record stays current without manual logging.
+Sales engagement platforms are systems of action.

 The distinction breaks down this way:

-• CRM: System of record for customer data
+System of record for customer data

-• Sales Engagement Platform: System of action for executing outreach
+System of action for outreach execution

-Sales Engagement Platform vs. Marketing Automation
+Marketing Automation

 Sales engagement platforms and marketing automation platforms are not interchangeable.
 Both automate workflows, but they serve different teams and functions.